Portal about bathroom renovation. Useful tips

 1 General characteristics of the category of gender of nouns in English

-2 Ways of expressing gender in animate nouns in English
+2 Ways to express gender in animate nouns in English

-3 Ways of expressing gender in inanimate nouns in English
+3 Ways to express gender in inanimate nouns in English

-Methods for translating gender-marked nouns from English into Russian
+Methods for translating nouns marked by gender from English into Russian

 Conclusion